zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-a-sprint-boot-rest-api-service.md

         **Tip:** You have three options to make your endpoints discoverable and exposed: `basePackage`, `apiPattern`, or none (if you do not specify a parameter).
 If `basePackage` or `apiPattern` are not defined, all endpoints in the Spring Boot app are exposed.

-## Setup key store with the service certificate
+## Setup keystore with the service certificate

 To register with the API Mediation Layer, a service is required to have a certificate that is trusted by API Mediation Layer.